Abayomiokojie/stroke-prediction/README.md

 	- 25>=30: Overweight
 	- => 30 Obesity
 - The big diference between average glucose level with min value in 55, and max value in 271, was an issue as well, we decide to use the American Diabetes Asociation  clasification:
+	- les tan 70 mg/dl: Low glucosa level
-	- 140 mg/dl or less:  normal value.
+	- 70 yo 140 mg/dl Healthy Value
 	- 141 to 199 mg/dl: prediabetes or oral glucose intolerance.
 	- More than 200 mg/dl: Diabetes.
 - We used the canadian clasification for age: